Fikayo Tomori: AC Milan

+Loan spell

 On 22 January 2021, Tomori joined Serie A club AC Milan on loan for the remainder of the 2020–21 season with an option to buy.
 Four days later, he made his debut in the Coppa Italia quarter-final against Inter Milan in the Derby della Madonnina, coming on as a substitute for the injured Simon Kjær in a 2–1 away defeat.
 On 9 May, Tomori scored his first goal for Milan in a 3–0 away league win over rivals Juventus.
 Tomori became the first Englishman to score for Milan since David Beckham in 2009 and it was the club's first away win against Juventus in the league since March 2011.

+2021–22 season

 On 17 June 2021, Tomori signed a permanent deal with Milan until 30 June 2025, after the club exercised their £25m buy option from his previous loan.
 He scored his first goal of the season on 7 December, against Liverpool in a Champions League match which Milan lost 2–1.
 With his teammate Simon Kjær out of action for the remainder of the season due to injury, Tomori became a regular in the starting line-up.
 On 12 March 2022, as Milan won 1–0 against Empoli, they managed to secure two clean sheets in a row for the first time in 2022, courtesy of Tomori partnering in defence with Pierre Kalulu.
+Tomori ended his first full season in Italy as a Serie A champion, as Milan won its first Scudetto in 11 years with the best defensive record in the division.
+In October 2022, he was one of two central defenders named in the 2021–22 Serie A Team of the Year by the Italian Footballers' Association.

+2022–23 season

 On 12 August 2022, Tomori signed a new contract with Milan until June 2027.
+He scored his first goal of the 2022–23 season in a 2–0 win over Juventus on 8 October 2022.
+Three days later, he was sent off for the first time in his career in Milan's 2–0 home loss to his former club Chelsea in the group stage of the UEFA Champions League.

-On 8 March 2023, he was named Player of the Match in the Champions League round of 16 second leg away match against Tottenham Hotspur, which ended in a 0–0 draw and qualification to the quarter-final for the first time in eleven years for Milan, by winning 1–0 on aggregate.
+On 8 March 2023, he was named man of the match in the Champions League round of 16 second leg away match against Tottenham Hotspur, which ended in a 0–0 draw and qualification to the quarter-final for the first time in eleven years for Milan, by winning 1–0 on aggregate.
+Milan eventually reached the semi-finals of the competition for the first time since winning the competition in the 2006–07 season but were knocked out 3–0 on aggregate by city rivals Inter.

+2023–24

+Tomori received the second red card of his Milan career when he was sent off for two bookable offences in a 2–1 win at Roma on 1 September 2023.
+He scored his first goal of the season in a 3–1 win at Cagliari on 27 September.